JeremyL03/Jeremy-Portfolio/README.md

 - Computer Vision Project using Convolutional Neural Networks (CNNs) to classify car models from images.
 - Models: Compared VGG-16 and AlexNet architectures, with VGG-16 achieving the highest accuracy of 66.16%.
-- Technologies: Python, Convolutional Neural Networks, Transfer Learning.
+- Tech Stack: Python, Convolutional Neural Networks, Transfer Learning.

 ---